-The goal of your homepage is both to provide a destination where the entirety of your voice services are clearly stated, and to succinctly and compellingly capture your brand story.
+The goal of your homepage is both to provide a destination where the entirety of your voice services are clearly stated, and to quickly and convincingly capture your brand story.
 The benefit of having a website devoted completely to your voice over business involves the fact that it stands on its own, as opposed to a profile that may be lost amid a sea of other distractions and/or candidates for a role—like social media sites, or a voice audition platform.

 Although individual personal websites may seem passé, and are no longer the way we navigate and connect with one another on the world wide web, your voice acting website will nonetheless function as the ultimate tool toward staking out your niche, developing your personal brand, and building your business on its own terms.
 Your voice acting website is entirely under your control.